A GitSpecification represents a gem that is sourced from a git repository and is being loaded through a gem dependencies file through the git: option.

 Represents a possible Specification object returned from IndexSet.
-Used to delay needed to download full Specification objects when only the name
+Used to delay needed to download full Specification objects when only the name and version are needed.

-comes from a .gem file on the local filesystem.
+A LocalSpecification comes from a .gem file on the local filesystem.

-comes from a lockfile (Gem::RequestSet::Lockfile
+The LockSpecification comes from a lockfile (Gem::RequestSet::Lockfile).

 A LockSpecification’s dependency information is pre-filled from the lockfile.

-The Resolver::SpecSpecification contains common functionality for Resolver specifications that are backed by a Gem::Specification
+The Resolver::SpecSpecification contains common functionality for Resolver specifications that are backed by a Gem::Specification.

-.
+A Resolver::Specification contains a subset of the information contained in a Gem::Specification.
 Only the information necessary for dependency resolution in the resolver is included.

-default exception type
+Gem::Security default exception type

-manages the trusted certificates for gem signature verification.
+The TrustDir manages the trusted certificates for gem signature verification.

-An object representation of a stack frame, initialized by Kernel#caller_locations
+An object representation of a stack frame, initialized by Kernel#caller_locations.

 For example: